The North American

 Shagya-Arabian should be beautiful and balanced, with an expressive face, a well-shaped neck, a good topline, a long croup with a well-carried tail, and strong, dry legs.
 Most importantly, he should move correctly in all three basic gaits.
 Shagya-Arabians are typically 15 to 16 hands in height (with occasional individuals over and under) and with a minimum of 7 inches of bone at the cannon.
 Grey is the most common color, although there are also bay, chestnut and black Shagya-Arabians.

-The Shagya-Arabian Horse was developed in the Austro-Hungarian Empire over 200 years ago.
+The Shagya-Arabian horse was developed in the Austro-Hungarian Empire over 200 years ago.
 The breed originated from the need for a horse with the endurance, intelligence and character of an Arabian but with larger size and carrying capacity required by the Imperial Hussars.
 Over time, Shagya-Arabians were utilized both as carriage and light riding horses.
 The registry of the breed is the oldest next to the registry of the English Hunt Club.

 One of the purposes of the Shagya-Arabian breed has always been as improvers of other breeds.
 Shagya-Arabian stallions appear in the bloodlines of many warmblood breeds, including the influential stallions Gazal VII and Bajar.
 The Shagya-Arabian mare "Jordi" is the dam of the great warmblood stallion "Ramzes".
 "Ramzes" descendant "Rembrandt" won the 1988 Olympic Gold Medal for dressage.